-5.1.2 Monitoring for Safety
+5.1.2 Operate within the Safety Envelope

-MO 1, Requirement Category B: Monitor facilities and operations for safety.
+MO 1, Requirement Category 2: Operate within the safety envelope by instituting safety-related controls and monitoring for safety within the system.

 Facilities and operations must be monitored to determine the presence of hazards and potential initiators.
 These hazards and initiators are identified in the safety analysis.
-This monitoring ensures compliance with the authorized safety basis and identifies necessary ameliorative actions to maintain compliance with the authorized safety basis.
+This monitoring ensures compliance with the safety envelope and identifies where necessary ameliorative actions to maintain compliance with the safety envelope are needed.
+These ameliorative or corrective actions are prioritized to optimize the reduction of risks within the program.